 Each time you receive a new email with an attachment and your Zap uploads the attachment and sends you a direct message, it automates 2 tasks.
 If your Zap runs 10 times for 10 emails you receive, it automates 20 tasks.

 Each pricing plan has different limits on the number of tasks your Zaps can automate in a given billing cycle.
 Zapier sends notifications when you reach 80% of your task limit, and then again when you reach your full task limit.
-At that point, Zapier will hold additional tasks.
+At that point, Zapier will hold new Zap runs.

 Your task limit is based on your billing cycle.
 In your billing and usage settings, you can see how many tasks your Zaps have used in your current billing cycle, and how many days you have left until your task limit refreshes.

-You can view all the tasks that your Zaps have attempted in your Task History.
+You can view all the tasks that your Zaps have attempted in your Zap history.

 Need More Help?